 In the United States, the general rules for filing medical malpractice claims vary state-to-state.
 If you are seeking assistance on a claim in Florida, contact West Palm Beach medical malpractice attorney Ted Babbitt for a free consultation.

-Ted has over five decades of experience holding medical professionals and institutions accountable for their negligence.
+Ted has decades of experience holding medical professionals and institutions accountable for their negligence.
 He has obtained several multi-million dollar verdicts and settlements for victims of medical malpractice.
 His team will give you an honest assessment of your case and explain your legal options.
 Fill out this online form or call today – (561) 375-2841.